kneyugn/signInPublic/README.md

   I will look into smoother transition as feedback for form submission.

   Dynamic resizing?

+  Finally, I would like to focus more on testing react & redux components and practice more with propType.

 <b>It takes a Youtube village:</b>
 I used the following links to learn Redux.